Hemmingsson/FacePause/README.md

 ### Developing
-The following tasks can be used when you want to start developing the extension
+The following task can be used when you want to start developing the extension

 - `npm run chrome-watch`